 If the support person is a lawyer, a representative of the University’s Office of Legal Counsel also will attend the hearing.
 Regardless of whether a complainant, respondent or witness is represented by counsel, at all times they are expected to speak for themselves, directly communicate with the University personnel involved in the investigatory and resolution processes, and submit their own written statements.

 If a party does not have an advisor at the hearing, the University will provide, without charge to that party, an advisor to conduct cross-examination on behalf of that party.
 In such cases, the University will select the advisor, who may or may not be an attorney, and the sole role of the advisor is to conduct cross-examination on behalf of the party.

-Within five (5) days of the Title IX Coordinator receiving a Formal Title IX Complaint, the Title IX Coordinator or their designee will send the Respondent an Investigation and Allegation Letter (“IAL”).
+Following the receipt of a Formal Title IX Complaint, the Title IX Coordinator or their designee will send the Respondent an Investigation and Allegation Letter (“IAL”).
 The Complainant will also receive a copy of the letter and will be informed of when it will be delivered to the Respondent.

 The investigation and allegation letter will include: